 The primary target for our pro-Mthwakazi organisations need be the restructuring and fine-tuning of political communications departments.
 A great idea locked away in poor communication systems is of no use as it cannot leave the source, it cannot be heard far and wide and it cannot be critiqued; the essence of politics is the exchange of ideas.

 Setting up communication departments is vital if our political organisations are to make progress within a highly competitive political space.
 Unlike popular belief, communication in political activism is no longer just a way of getting across messages, it is action in its own right.
 Like other forms of participation, communication mobilises and structures political thought and engagement, and it affects the internal and external workings of politics, social movements, and other societal actors.

 We recognise the role of communication in supporting our political views and broadcasting policy statements.
 Robust and effective communication departments would be a powerful force for positive, developmental change.

-The creation of robust and efficient communications departments is vital if we are to join together political ideas, politicians and people’s ideas within a sober socio-political space.
+Priority must be the creation of robust and efficient communications departments; this is vital if we are to harmonise political ideas, politicians and people’s ideas within a sober socio-political space.

 The Role of the Department of Communication

 The Department of Communication will assume a party public relations or public affairs department role.
 The department will have to work closely with other departments to ensure it understands the dynamics of the party operations and the information it needs to communicate.
 The communications department plays a crucial role in an organisation’s success.

 Credibility, perception and reputation are important in politics; communications departments will play a key role in how supporters, members and the general public perceive our politics and its leaders.

 The communication department will establish a coherent political brand, promote ideology, and attract new members as well as retaining old members; building loyalty to party brand is essential for growth.